-Because of its importance, large-scale propagation of Albizia procera is often hampered by poor and inconsistent natural germination.
+Because of its importance, large-scale propagation of A. procera is often hampered by poor and inconsistent natural germination.
 The main limitation is the physical dormancy caused by a hard and impermeable seed coat that restricts water imbibition and gaseous exchange, delaying or preventing germination.
 Success of germination in nature is also dependent on environmental factors such as temperature variations, soil moisture availability and microbe activity.
 In general, untreated seeds have low germination percentages and uneven emergence of seedlings (Musa et al., 2025).

-In recent years, pre-sowing treatments have been identified as important for improving the germination and seedling growth of Albizia procera.
+In recent years, pre-sowing treatments have been identified as important for improving the germination and seedling growth of A. procera.
 For example, the research conducted by Jaliya et al. (2024) investigated ten different pre-sowing treatments and reported significant improvement in germination parameters such as germination percentage, germination rate index, and germination value over the control (untreated).
 The best germination (90%) was observed in pre-sowing treatment with gibberellic acid (GA3) followed by the hot water treatments.
 From this discussion it is clear that pre-sowing treatments have a significant role to play in breaking dormancy to hasten germination.
-Jaliya et al. (2024).

 Botanical Description of Albizia procera

-A. procera is a deciduous tree 10-40 m tall with a straight unbuttressed trunk and smooth bark, pale grey to brownish grey.
+It is a deciduous tree 10-40 m tall with a straight unbuttressed trunk and smooth bark, pale grey to brownish grey.
 The bole, unbuttressed, is straight or crooked and almost smooth.
 The bark is pale grey to brownish grey, distinctly visible from a distance, shiny brown, and exfoliates in thin flakes.
 There are many reddish-brown lenticels in the branchlets.
-Jaliya et al. (2024 ) The leaves are bipinnate with a triangular, glabrous rachis which is channeled above.
+Jaliya et al. (2024 ) The leaves are bipinnate with a triangular, glabrous rachis which is channelled above.
 Petiole ovate or oblong, sessile, ca. 5-8 × 2-2.5 mm, with glands ca. 1.0-3.0 cm above base.

 The pinnae are 1-6 in number, each one is 11-27 centimetres in length, and they are glabrous, sometimes bearing 1-3 tiny oblong glands on the upper pairs of the leaflets.
 The leaflets are found in 3-10 pairs, arranged oppositely-sub oppositely, with dimensions of about 1.5-5.8 centimetres in length and 1-2.5 centimetres in width, shortly petiolate, obliquely-oblong to ovate-rhomboid-oblong or trapezoid in shape, blunt or retuse at the tip, and have entire edges.
 The species usually has a long, evergreen canopy, but during the dry season it suddenly turns deciduous(Shah et al., 2024).
 Large, terminal, abundant panicles and pedunculate heads make up the inflorescence.
 The peduncles are either solitary or in bunches of two to five, measuring around 0.6 to 3.0 cm in length and 1.5 cm in diameter, with 16 to 30 flowers per head.
 Flowers are sessile and yellowish-white.
 Pale green, tubular, 1.5–2.7 mm long, with five tiny, triangular, sharp, uneven, and glabrous teeth.
 Corolla c.
 4.5-6.8 mm long, funnel-shaped, greenish-white, with five lobes c.
 1.2-2.5 mm long, acute, elliptic.